airookie17/BDIATextToVideo/README.md

 You can modify the parameters in the sample.py script to customize the video generation.
 Here are the parameters you can change:

 - `prompt`: The text prompt to generate the video.
-- `negative_prompt`: The negative text prompt to avoid certain features in the video.
+- `negative_prompt`: The negative text prompts to avoid certain features in the video.
 - `num_inference_steps`: The number of inference steps.
 - `guidance_scale`: The guidance scale.
 - `num_frames`: The number of frames in the video.